rollbar/docs/onboarding/fastapi.md

 ## Test your Integration

-The example below is a recommended way to integrate Rollbar with FastAPI.
+The example below is a recommended way to integrate Rollbar with FastAPI 0.41.0 or later.
-This example requires FastAPI version 0.41.0 or later.
-There are other possible integrations (e.g. via middleware) that are compatible with older FastAPI versions.
+For alternative methods supporting older FastAPI versions, please visit our
-More information can be found in our <a href="https://docs.rollbar.com/docs/python" target="_blank" rel="noopener">documentation</a>.
+<a href="https://docs.rollbar.com/docs/python#fastapi" target="_blank" rel="noopener">FastAPI documentation</a>.

 ```python
 import fastapi